CEVO: Comprehensive EVent Ontology Enhancing Cognitive Annotation: CEVO: Comprehensive EVent Ontology

 In CEVO, the Levin conceptual hierarchy is incorporated under the generic \emph{Event} class.
 Figure \ref{fig:eventHierarchy} illustrates the first level of Levin 's hierarchy.
-In other words, any class provided for a set of English verbs revealing a specific event which is considered as an \texttt{owl:Class}.
-Formally as:
+In other words, any class provided for a set of English verbs revealing a specific event is considered as an \texttt{owl:Class} as:

-\begin{definition} [Class of `X' Event] `X' Event is a subclass of the class $Event$.
-Conceptually it refers to a specific type of event that is associated with an English verb category sharing a common behavior or meaning. \end{definition}

-For instance, the class \emph{communication event} given below is defined as a subclass of generic Event.
-This class refers to occurrence of any activity for communicating or transferring message/idea.
-Figure \ref{fig:communicationEvent} represents the hierarchy on communication event in CEVO.
-Furthermore, this event is divided into eight sub events.
-For example, the sub event \emph{complain} specifies the speakers 's attitude or feeling towards what is said in addition to communicating activity.
+\begin{definition} [Class of `X' events] \texttt{cevo:X} event refers to an specific event and is subclass of the class \texttt{cevo:Event}.
+Conceptually, it refers to a specific type of event that is associated with an English verb category sharing a common behavior or meaning. \end{definition} For instance, the class \texttt{cevo:Communication} given below is defined as a subclass of \texttt{cevo:Event}.
+This class refers to the occurrence of any activity for communicating or transferring a message/idea.
+Figure \ref{fig:communicationEvent} represents the hierarchy of the communication event in CEVO where \texttt{cevo:Communication} is divided into eight subclasses.
+For example, \texttt{cevo:Complain} specifies events showing the speakers's attitude or feeling towards what is said in addition to the communicating activity.